-- One or more application profiles can be configured in the system. - Application profiles specify whether or not AA subscriber's traffic is to be diverted to Application Assurance. - Application profiles are defined by an operator can reference the configured application service options (ASO) characteristics (see Application Service Options (ASOs) on page 71. - Application profiles must only be assigned once AA resources (AA ISA cards) are configured. - App-profiles can be assigned a capacity cost used for subscriber load balancing among ISAs within the AA group.
-(See ISA Load Balancing on page 43.)
+- One or more application profiles can be configured in the system. - Application profiles specify whether or not AA subscriber's traffic is to be diverted to Application Assurance. - Application profiles are defined by an operator can reference the configured application service options (ASO) characteristics (see Application Service Options (ASOs) on page 78. - Application profiles must only be assigned once AA resources (AA ISA cards) are configured. - App-profiles can be assigned a capacity cost used for subscriber load balancing among ISAs within the AA group.
+(See ISA Load Balancing on page 51.)

-ESM includes an application profile string.
-The string points to an application profile preprovisioned within the router and is derived by:
+ESM and DSM policy includes an application profile string.
+The string points to an application profile pre-provisioned within the router and is derived by:

 - Parsing the DHCP Option 82 sub-option 1 circuit ID payload, vendor specific sub-option 9, or customer-defined option different from option 82, during authentication and the DHCPDISCOVER, as well as re-authentication and the subscriber's DHCPREQUEST. - RADIUS using a new VSA.
-[26-6527-xx] alc-application-profile-string - Inherited by defaults in the sap>sub-sla-mgmt context, to allow default application profile assignment if no application profile was provided. - Static configuration.
+[26-6527-xx] alc-application-profile-string - DIAMETER using "AA-profile-name" AVP under ADC rule. - Inherited by defaults in the sap>sub-sla-mgmt context, to allow default application profile assignment if no application profile was provided.

+• Static configuration.